Experts in sustainable packaging

 Use of renewable materials

 Using natural raw material for your packaging is a great step towards sustainability and to reduce your global carbon foot print.
-Bio based HDPE material offers the same properties as the petrol based one, and also satisfies the same food certification.
+Biobased PE material offers the same properties as the petrol based one, it’s recyclable and also has the same food certification.
+Biobased plastic is derived from biological substances (renewable sources).
+At Pont we use material made from the waste of sugarcane production, not using any food ingredients nor disturbing the food chain.

 Extra advice for